 We understand that caching Foursquare may increase the speed of your application; however, we ask that you abide by the following rules around retaining Foursquare data:

-- No piece of data can be kept for more than 30 days without being refreshed
+- Foursquare data may be kept for a maximum of 24 hours without being refreshed

 - The data of users who haven’t authed your app may only be stored for up to three hours